What is a business plan?

 - Financial institutions.
 To determine the funding requirements and the proposed funding utilization strategy in order to determine the credit worthiness of the borrower.

 - The company management.
-Acts as guide for implementation the project.
+Acts as a guide for the implementation of the project.

 - Potential investors or business partners.
 Evaluate the business and decide whether to invest or not.